richard-shan/fabRepo/docs/lessons/week3/parametricDesign.md

     </tr>
 </table>

 I then sent the design to the laser cutter and cut the cardboard.
+I used our lab's default configuration for cutting cardboard.
+I selected cardboard as my cutting material and loaded the default settings of 100% power, 40% speed, and 10% frequency.

 <center>
 <video muted width="500" height="300" controls><source src="../../../pics/week3/cuttingTimeLapse.mp4" type="video/mp4" /></video>
 </center>